ninevra/webidl2js/README.md

 ### The init export

 In addition to the `implementation` export, for interfaces, your implementation class file can contain an `init` export.
-This would be a function taking as an argument an instance of the implementation class, and is called when any wrapper/implementation pairs are constructed (such as by the exports of the [generated wrapper module](https://github.com/jsdom/webidl2js#for-interfaces)).
-In particular, it is called even if they are constructed by [`new()`](newglobalobject), which does not invoke the implementation class constructor.
+This would be a function taking as its arguments an instance of the implementation class and the relevant realm's global object (`init(impl, globalObject)`), and is called when any wrapper/implementation pairs are constructed (such as by the exports of the [generated wrapper module](https://github.com/jsdom/webidl2js#for-interfaces)).
+In particular, it is called even if they are constructed by [`new()`](#newglobalobject-newtarget), which does not invoke the implementation class constructor.

 ## The generated utilities file